Thai Food Ingredient Glossary

 Buy ready-prepared curry pastes in our grocery.

 Add a bit more fish sauce at the end of cooking to adjust to taste and cook a minute longer.
-This is perhaps the most important ingredient in Thai cooking, so give it a chance by all means.
+This is perhaps the most important ingredient in Thai cooking, so by all means give it a chance.
 The key to appreciating it is to buy only the best quality fish sauce available.
 Look for clear amber colored liquid with no sediment.
+Find out more about how the best fish sauce is produced.

 Shop for authentic Thai fish sauce in our grocery.

-Galangal root (hea-uh kah): Galangal or galanga root is similar to ginger root, but more delicate in flavor and texture.
-Preferably fresh, but also available dried in slices or ground, it adds a unique fresh flavor to soups and curries.
+Galangal Root (hea-uh kah): Galangal or galanga root is similar to ginger root, but more delicate in flavor and texture.
+Preferably fresh, but also available dried in slices or ground, it adds a unique fresh flavor to Thai soups and curries.

-The most popular Thai dish using fresh galangal is dthom tay gy, chicken cooked in coconut milk.
+The most popular Thai dish using fresh galangal is tom kah gy, chicken cooked in coconut milk.
 Dried pieces of galangal can also be substituted in this dish.
-Galangal is known as "laos" in Indonesia and "lengkaus" in Malaysia.
+Galangal is also known as "laos" in Indonesia and "lengkaus" in Malaysia.

 Shop for fresh galangal root or dried galanga in our grocery.

 Garlic (gra-tium): Fresh garlic is a key ingredient for many Thai dishes, including curry paste, which incorporates up to 30 small cloves in a paste.
-Also use in stir-fry, first smashing the clove with the side of a heavy knife, before adding to hot oil.
+Also use in the majority of stir-frys by first smashing the clove with the side of a heavy cleaver, before adding to hot oil.
 Stir once and then add the remaining ingredients called for in your stir-fry recipe.
 Sliced very thin you can also add fresh garlic to Thai beef salad.

 Note that Thai garlic is less than half the size of American commercial type.
-That means you need to re-adjust the recipe if it was written in Thailand (see our Thai cookbook department).
-Also the outside skin is much thinner, so peeling is not as necessary as it is in the US.
+That means you need to re-adjust the recipe if it was written in Thailand (see our Thai cookbooks).
+Also the outside skin is much thinner, so peeling Thai garlic is not as necessary as it is in the West.

 Grachai (gra-chai), rhizome or lesser ginger: This root is of the same family as ginger and galangal, but is not as pungent and smaller.
-Sold fresh occassionally or dried ground it is sometimes labelled kachai.
+Sold fresh occassionally, pickled in a jar or dried ground it is sometimes labelled kachai.
 Store fresh refrigerated in a ziplock bag.
+This is a must for jungle curry.

-Also available pickled.
-Try grachai in yellow chicken curry.
+Try grachai in our yellow chicken curry recipe.

 Shop for Thai ingredients in our grocery!